Dakson

-Dakson Soares da Silva (born 11 July 1987 in Santana do Ipanema), or simply Dakson, is a Brazilian footballer who currently plays for Sousa Esporte Clube as an attacking midfielder.
+Dakson Soares da Silva (born 11 July 1987), or simply Dakson, is a Brazilian footballer who currently plays for Sousa Esporte Clube as an attacking midfielder.

 Career

 Lokomotiv Plovdiv

 Dakson signed for Lokomotiv Plovdiv at the age of 19, in the summer of 2006.
 He made his competitive debut on 19 August 2006 against Slavia Sofia in the third round of the A PFG.
 He is regarded by many to be one of the best players in the Bulgarian Football League and a great prospect for the future.
 He has also expressed an interest in obtaining Bulgarian citizenship.

 On 4 October 2009, in a match against Levski Sofia he saved his team the point with a brilliant equalizer in the added time of the second half, scoring from a free kick from a distance of about 40 meters.
 On 19 April 2010, Dakson played his hundredth match for Lokomotiv in a 0–0 away draw against Sliven 2000.
 On 25 March 2012, Dakson was sent off in a 3–0 home loss against CSKA Sofia after an altercation with Njongo Priso.
 In his last official match for Loko Plovdiv that was held on 11 July and was part of the 2012 Bulgarian Super Cup competition, Dakson scored his team's only goal in the 1–2 loss against Ludogorets Razgrad.